Deep-MI/hipsta/TUTORIAL.md

 ### 10. Mapping of subfield labels (and other volume-based data, optional)

-The results of processing step 10 will be stored in already existing subdirectories and are explained as part of procesing step 9 ('thickness and curvature computation').
+The results of processing step 10 will be stored in already existing subdirectories and are explained as part of processing step 9 ('thickness and curvature computation').

 ### 11. Creation supplementary files for visualization

-The results of processing step 11 will be stored in already existing subdirectories and are explained as part of procesing step 9 ('thickness and curvature computation').
+The results of processing step 11 will be stored in already existing subdirectories and are explained as part of processing step 9 ('thickness and curvature computation').

 ## Running an analysis